Suchti18/TrustScanner/README.md

 ## Usage

 - Install the script in Tampermonkey.
-- Make sure to allow the permission for `GM_xmlhttpRequest` in Tampermonkey settings.
+- Make sure to allow the permission for `cross-origin resource` in Tampermonkey settings.
 - If the site is flagged, a red warning banner appears at the top of the page.

 ## Example